 Builds market demand.

-• Via diverse programs and experience-informed strategies, we build demand for values-based food procurement from Atlanta area institutions like public schools, colleges, universities, hospitals and community organizations.
+• Via diverse programs and experience-informed strategies, we build demand for values-based food procurement from Atlanta area institutions like public schools, colleges, universities, hospitals, and community organizations.

 Supports farmers.

-farmers of color, interested in selling to wholesale markets to meet the growing demand from Atlanta-based institutions.
+• We provide land access, technical assistance, grants, and capacity building for farmers, particularly farmers of color, interested in selling to wholesale markets to meet the growing demand from Atlanta-based institutions.

 Distributes food.